olatkem2/World_Football_Data/README.md

     - Delete celery reult backend and celery broker url <br>
     - Delete redis dependencies and definitions <br>
     - Delete celery worker and flower <br>
-    - Create foler for dags, logs and plugins - >mkdir dags logs plugins (for windows) <br>
+    - Create folder for dags, logs and plugins - >mkdir dags logs plugins (for windows) <br>
     - Init airfow database - docker compose up airflow-init This will download all necessary docker images and admin user with airfow as username and password <br>
     - Run airfow with - docker-compose up -d  (d meaning in detached/background mode) <br>
     - Check the containers running with - docker ps <br>